cronvel/rest-query/doc/methods-paths-and-patterns.md

 # Path's Node types

-* Collection node: start with an upper-case letter, and followed by a low-case letter, followed by any alpha-numeric characters
-  (both low and upper case).
+* Collection node: start with an upper-case letter, and followed by a low-case letter, followed by any number of alpha-numeric characters (both low and upper case).
 A collection is a batch of documents.
   Its name is converted into camelCase (first letter is lowercased) to match a database collection/table and a schema.
   E.g.: `Users` is a collection of `users` (schema) store in the collection/table `users` in the database